ntmv/AVIV-BIG_DATA/README.md

-# Code for the 2021 STEM Big Data Challenge (Nirupama T., Nikhil S., Mansi P.)
+# Code for the 2021 STEM Big Data Challenge (Team 70)